 This orzo pasta recipe is the epitome of light comfort food.

-Creamy and soothing, it allows the lemon zest to play some light notes next to the seriously healthy courgette and the deep tasting garlic that creates a firm base.
+Creamy and soothing, the lemon zest blends with the courgettes and the garlic that creates a firm base.
 I use my homemade chicken stock that has a more condensed feel to it.

-Add some fresh basil and mint leaves , or any fresh herbs you have in stock to get out all their wonderful aromas.
+Add some fresh basil and mint leaves , or any fresh herbs you have in stock to bring out all their wonderful aromas.

 Orzo Pasta with Courgettes, Lemon and Herbs